 Lauveng, Arnhild: A Road Back from Schizophrenia: A Memoir translated by Stine Skarpnes Østtveit (2012)

-Parr, Maria: Middle grade novels Adventures with Waffles translated by Guy Puzey (2013) and Astrid the Unstoppable to be released November 2, 2017 (won prestigious Norwegian Brage Prize for Children’s Literature when published in Norway in 2009 as Tonje Glimmerdal)
+Parr, Maria: Middle grade novels Adventures with Waffles (2013) and Astrid the Unstoppable (2017), both translated by Guy Puzey.
+Astrid the Unstoppable won the prestigious Norwegian Brage Prize for Children’s Literature when published in Norway in 2009 as Tonje Glimmerdal.

 Røssland, Ingelin: Young adult novel Minus Me translated by Deborah Dawkin (2015)